 Scotty, teleport for two.
 With ice.

-This staple of science fiction assumes the eventual existence of a veritable "technical magic", whereby humans are scanned, disassembled and immediately reassembled particle by particle in a completely different position.
+This cornerstone of science fiction presupposes the eventual existence of a true "technical magic", whereby human beings are scanned, disassembled and immediately reassembled particle by particle in a completely different position.

 An easy and instant way to travel, assuming that some crucial parts of you don't get lost in the process.

 Researchers have made progress towards this goal, but on a very small scale.
 They have achieved successes in teleporting photons (particles of light) and atoms such as cesium and rubidium.
-But how ready are we to send people here and there?
+But how ready are we to see people teleporting here and there?

 What does it really mean to teleport someone?
-Let's say you are successfully building a device that can send a person from one place to another.
+Suppose you are successfully building a teleportation device that can send a person from one place to another.
 When that human arrives and reappears at their destination, will they actually be the same person?

-Shouldn't anyone who enters a teleporter first be "destroyed", atom by atom, before a copy of it is recreated at its destination?
-As such, does teleportation require some sort of "murder" on the one hand and "rebirth" on the other?
+Shouldn't someone entering a teleporter first be "destroyed", atom by atom, before a copy of them is recreated at their destination?
+As such, does teleportation require a kind of “murder” on the one hand and “rebirth” on the other?

 And that second person, albeit with the exact same atoms and thoughts, is it really exactly the same or is technically a kind of clone of her?

-And if teleportation forces us to create clones of ourselves (potentially countless), where really is the person who first disappeared in the teleport?
-The theoretical physicist Michio Kaku on the subject he said “if you have just seen the original die and you believe in a soul, where did that soul go?
-If that person is 'dead', then who is this impostor who has reappeared? "
+And if teleportation forces us to create clones of ourselves (potentially countless), where really is the person who disappeared in the teleportation to begin with?
+The theoretical physicist Michio Kaku on the topic he said “if you just saw the original die and you believe in a soul, where did that soul go?
+If that person is 'dead', then who is this impostor who has reappeared? “

 Ideas for a Netflix series, I guess.